sbrocard/org.sb.sample/README.md

 # org.sb.sample
-sample of cordova applications
+sample of cordova applications that receives push notification sent by a java web application

 ## Build and run the web app
-Go to the webapp directory:
+Make sure you are in root directory:

-    cd org.sb.sample.push.webapp
+    cd org.sb.sample

 build and run the servlet: